tarynpratt/tarynpivots.com/content/post/2020/deploying-my-sql-server-maintenance-scripts.md

 ## Background

 When I started as the DBA at Stack Overflow, our SQL Servers were kind of a mess (sorry to those who maintained them before me, but they were).
-Many of the servers hadn't been patched in a long time, and we had different versions of various SQL scripts like, <a href="http://whoisactive.com/" target="_blank">sp_whoisactive</a> and Brent Ozar's <a href="https://www.brentozar.com/responder/" target="_blank">First Reponder Kit</a>,  everywhere.
+Many of the servers hadn't been patched in a long time, and we had different versions of various SQL scripts like, [sp_whoisactive](http://whoisactive.com/) and Brent Ozar's [First Reponder Kit](https://www.brentozar.com/responder/),  everywhere.
 Since the SQL Servers were now my responsibility I wanted everything in order.
 I decided that one of my first tasks would be to create a simple process to deploy the same scripts everwhere.

 ## My Little Deploying Scripts Project